Slideshow image

 Our family follows a system for solving jigsaw puzzles.
 Here are the five steps we follow:

-First, we turn all the pieces color-side up.
-As we go through the 1,000 pieces we separate those that are part of the edge of the puzzle.
+1. We turn all the pieces color-side up.
+As we go through the 1,000 pieces, we separate those that are part of the puzzle’s edge.
 Locating the four corner pieces is a high priority.

-Second, we build the border of the puzzle.
-This gives us not only the boundaries of the puzzle but also the reference points for filling in the rest of the puzzle.
+2. We build the border of the puzzle.
+This gives us the boundaries of the puzzle and the reference points for filling in the rest of the puzzle.

-Third, is the lengthy (sometimes tedious) process of filling in the full picture.
+3. The lengthy (sometimes tedious) process of filling in the complete picture.
 We identify particular colors (e.g., the forest green of a line of distant trees), general objects (e.g., a wooden tower off to one side), and specific features (e.g., a person’s face in the foreground).
 Little sections of the puzzle begin to take shape.

-Fourth, as the smaller sections expand they begin to connect with other sections.
+4. The smaller sections grow, and they connect with other sections.

 The big picture

-There is one thing we keep referring to; one thing that gives us guidance and hope.
+We keep referring to one thing that gives us guidance and hope.
 Do you know what it is?

-The complete picture on the lid of the box.
+The complete picture is on the lid of the box.

 In some ways, getting the complete picture of the Bible is like assembling a jigsaw puzzle.
 One piece here or there is not going to be of much help.
 Seeing the big picture makes all the difference.

-Only reading the New Testament is like working with only one-third of the puzzle pieces on the table.
+Reading only the New Testament is like working with only one-third of the puzzle pieces.
+We need to read the whole Bible, the Old Testament or Hebrew Scriptures, and the New Testament.

-What you need to do is find the edges of the ‘Story’ first.[1]
-These edges will form the boundary of the ‘Story’ and provide the needed reference points for understanding it.
+Read or listen to the Bible to find the edges or outline of the ‘Story.’[1]
+These edges will form the boundary of the ‘Story’ and provide the reference points needed to understand it.

 How can we learn God’s ‘Story’ and our place in it?